aldercode/100-days-of-code/log.md

 Completed approx half of the SoloLearn CSS course.

 ### Day 18: 1 February
+Did lots more of the SoloLearn CSS course.
+Approx 75% of the way through.
+It's great for refreshing the knowledge gained in the CSS section of freeCodeCamp's RWB certification.
+It also adds a few new items too, which is always welcome.

 ### Day 19: 2 February
+Finished the @Sololearn CSS Fundamentals course.
+Side quest complete.
+Back to learning JavaScript then!

 ### Day 20: 3 February
+Picked up where I'd left off on Sololearn's JavaScript tutorial - Objects, Methods, Arrays.

+### Day 21: 4 February
+Continued working on Sololearn's JavaScript tutorial - more Objects plus some DOM lessons.

+### Day 22: 5 February

+### Day 23: 6 February